Lummi Nation: Tribal gambling

+Employment

 A recent collaborative study conducted by the Lummi Nation and Northern Economics Inc. found the following about the Lummi Nation workforce.
 28% of the adult population (ages 18–64) is employed.
 The labor workforce participation rate is 25%.
 The Lummi unemployment rate of about 75% is estimated to be three times the local average.
 The median monthly income for employed Lummi tribal members is approximately $1,200.

+Government and politics

+The Lummi Tribe of the Lummi Reservation ratified a constitution and bylaws in 1970, which they amended in 2006.
+The tribe is governed by the Lummi Indian Business Council, an elected 11-member council, on which members serve three-year terms.
+The council selects executive officers for their duties, including chair, vice-chair, treasurer, and secretary, and establishes committees for administration of the tribe.
+As of May 2025, Business Council is as follows: